Wondering what to do when your parents come visit, mama? Here are our top ideas to ensure they enjoy their time here with you and your kids.

 Read more: Indoor Fun in The UAE

 As a general rule, I’d say dune bashing and sand boarding isn’t suitable for the over 60s.
-That’s why slightly gentler desert safaris are worth their weight in gold.
-Platinum Heritage are highly recommended.
+That’s why slightly gentler desert safaris are worth their weight in gold and Platinum Heritage are highly recommended.
 With a variety of different tour options, your parents will soon feel at one with Lawrence of Arabia as they trek across the dunes, followed by a falcon demonstration at sunset, then Emirati food and entertainment at a desert camp.
-Platinum Heritage are professional, on-time and didn’t even laugh at the author’s mama when she put her hand in the hot coals of a Shisha pipe.
+Platinum Heritage are professional, on-time (and didn’t even laugh at the author’s mama when she put her hand in the hot coals of a Shisha pipe).
 Look out for 2 for 1’s on the Entertainer.

 Read more: Best Camping Spots for Families in the UAE